-Location: Plaza de la Raza, Los Angeles, CA.
+Session Location: All sessions will take place at Plaza de la Raza in Los Angeles, CA.

 Select Images From 2019 Art of Leadership Cohort

-The Art of Leadership training grows out of the Arts Ed Innovation Lab (AEIL), which began in 2017 as a quest for new approaches that could propel the arts education field forward, disrupting longstanding patterns of incremental progress to achieve exponential change.
-Participants worked on solutions for the shared goal that all 1.5 million public school students in LA County engage in the arts – all year, every year – as part of a well-rounded public education.
+The Art of Leadership training grows out of the LA County Arts Education Innovation Lab (AEIL), which began in 2017 as a quest for new approaches that could propel the arts education field forward, disrupting longstanding patterns of incremental progress to achieve exponential change.
+Innovation Lab participants worked on solutions for achieving the shared goal that all 1.5 million public school students in LA County engage in the arts – all year, every year – as part of a well-rounded public education.

 About Theory U